TazDeCoder/personality-quiz/README.md

 ## Description

-A React application that hosts ready-to-play quizzes from the **'personality-quiz-api'**, and supports log-in feature for creating quizzes
+A React application that hosts ready-to-play quizzes from the **'quiz-api'**, and supports log-in feature for creating quizzes

 **Features:**